DIY Finishing

 photo source: huntandhost.com

-If the surface is straight, after drying sand it so that the paint is removed in some places and a grey colour appears on the surface.
-This method is called distressed and is widely treated here.
+If the surface is straight, it is sanded after drying in such a way that the paint is removed in some places and the surface turns gray.
+This method is called distressed and is widely used here.

 aged wood